Terms and Conditions

-Dr Rose has recently ceased being a 'fee assured' member of BUPA however he remains BUPA recognised.
+I ceased being a 'fee assured' member of BUPA however I remain BUPA recognised.
 It simply means that BUPA have, for their own commercial reasons, declined to cover his fees in full despite them being in line with that of his fellow neurologists, and despite them covering colleagues' fees at a higher level.
 There will therefore be a shortfall payable by BUPA patients for the consultation fees.
-However BUPA cover for tests or investigations ordered by Dr Rose remains unchanged and should normally be covered in full subject to the terms of your BUPA cover.
+However BUPA cover for tests or investigations ordered by me remains unchanged and should normally be covered in full subject to the terms of your BUPA cover.
 Similar issues may apply to other insurance company capped fee schemes and you are advised to check this with your insurer.

 For insured patients: where possible, the insurance company will be billed directly.
 Please make every effort to provide the correct insurance details and, if necessary, obtain authorisation prior to the appointment.
 Some insurance companies require proof of a GP or specialist's referral.

 If you are non-resident in the UK please inform my office at the time of booking as fees may need to be paid in advance.

 I encourage my patients to supply their NHS GP details so they may be copied into any correspondence.
 However if you do not wish your GP or other doctor to be informed of the consultation please inform me or my office.